Stephen Rahman-Hughes

 Stephen Rahman-Hughes (born 26 January 1970) is a British–Malaysian actor and singer with Cymru ancestry.
-He is known for his roles as The Malay Chronicles: Bloodlines as the legendary Austronesian 1st Century BCE figures, Merong and Adam Bateman in the BBC soap opera EastEnders.
+He is known for his roles as Merong Mahawangsa in the 2011 film The Malay Chronicles: Bloodlines and Adam Bateman in the BBC soap opera EastEnders.

 Career

 In 2006, Rahman-Hughes starred as Hang Tuah in the Malaysian musical production of Puteri Gunung Ledang.
 Later in 2006, Rahman-Hughes made his television debut in the Sky One drama series Dream Team.
 In 2007, he became a vocalist in a male opera group, Teatro.

 In 2011, Rahman-Hughes became the lead actor of Malaysian film The Malay Chronicles: Bloodlines.
 In August 2018, he joined EastEnders as Adam Bateman, a dentist.
 It was announced on 28 September 2019 that his character was axed from the show.
 Adam's final episode aired on 3 December 2019.